-Beforehand, I didn’t know much about Governor’s Island other than, um, She & Him had performed there.
+This year, my school announced my grade’s outdoor ed trip would be visiting Governors Island.
+At first, I found it funny that our outdoor ed trip was still within the boundaries of NYC.
+Actually going there though, I found it to be a pretty cool place.
+Beforehand, I didn’t know much about Governor’s Island other than that She & Him had performed there.
 One of the main attractions of Governors Island is all of the tandem bikes that are available for rent.
 My friends and I took a 4-person bike around the island until we stumbled upon a string of buildings that had signs for the Governors Island Arts Fair.
 Evidently, as I am writing this, I just remembered that the fair ended its season today.

 While scoping out lunch, my friends and I came across this tree house that was like no tree house I had seen before.
 It had ornate chairs, dressers, mirrors, and even French doors within it, yet in every nook and cranny there were kitschy painted details like peace signs, kitty cats,“Ethan + Evan” forever, etc, to be found.
-Take me back please!!!!!

 Follow me on Twitter @emmaedition